 In reflecting on the last year with Finny, as I usually called her, what is most clear to me is the constancy of support I had from my family, my friends, my DePaul University colleagues, and even the staff at our vet’s office.
 Sharing how she was doing became an almost daily part of some conversations, and I am so grateful for the ways in which people cared enough to check in, especially as our world continues to grapple with the massive grief caused by the pandemic.
 The constancy of community helped me get through Finny’s time in doggie hospice, which is how I often described the last year.
 Without community, I know that it would have been a much more difficult journey.

 As my other dog and I adjust to Finny’s absence, I am acutely aware that there is no way around grief.
 Grief impacts all of us.
 I also know from past losses that finding ways to connect with others is one of the things that helps me navigate the grieving process.
 At this moment in my work at DePaul, I am planning for Vincentian Service Day 2022, which is set for Saturday, May 7, and will have in-person service opportunities for the first time since 2019.
 Preparing for this DePaul tradition is not without its difficulties, but the planning process helps me right now because it involves connecting with community partners, mentoring students on the Service Day Team, and inviting the DePaul community to a space where we can live our Vincentian mission.
 It is my hope that through the relationships that we are able to build and sustain together, our DePaul community may be a constant for our community partners and their needs.

 Registration for Vincentian Service Day 2022 closes on Tuesday, May 3, at 11:59 PM.
 For more information about participating in VSD, visit: http://serviceday.depaul.edu; or email: firstname.lastname@example.org.

-Reflection by: Katie Sullivan, Ministry Coordinator, Vincentian Service & Formation, Division of Mission and Ministry
+Reflection by: Katie Sullivan, Program Manager, Vincentian Service and Formation, Division of Mission and Ministry